plebemineira/nuts/X.md

 ## Privacy Limitations

-As a requirement for bandwidth optimization, the pool needs to establish individual connections with miners under fixed difficulty targets.
+As a requirement for bandwidth optimization (and part of the Stratum protocol), the pool needs to establish individual connections with miners under fixed difficulty targets.

 If there's only one single miner under target $T_x$, then every share receipt $b_{x,j}^e$ is signed by the same keypair $K^e_x$ under epoch $e$, which can be traced back to this specific miner.